OSLC/ldp-app/README.md

 ldp-app uses the ldp-service Express middleware module which supports LDP basic and direct containers.
 Indirect containers and non-RDF source are not implemented.

+Many thanks to Steve Speicher and Sam Padgett for their valuable contribution to LDP and this sample app.

+Module planning, maintenance and issues can be see at at the [ldp-app](https://hub.jazz.net/project/jamsden/ldp-app/overview) IBM Bluemix DevOps Services project.

 ## Running

 First, install [Node.js](http://nodejs.org).
 Next, install and start